 Do I have a TMJ Disorder?

 The following are symptoms of TMJ Disorders.
 Not everyone experiences all of these problems.
-If you experience some of them, speak to one of our dentists at our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, or Millsboro Office and have them perform a thorough examination.
+If you experience some of them, speak to one of our dentists at our Brandywine Office, Hockessin Office, Middletown Office, Wilmington Office, Millsboro Office, or Ocean View Office and have them perform a thorough examination to help you attain your optimal Delaware smile.

 Jaw pain, stiffness or soreness